signalfx/signalfx-agent/README.md

 ## Installation

 The instructions below are for a command-line installation of a single agent.
-For other installation options, including bulk deployments, see the Advanced Configuration Options in [Advanced Configuration Options](https://docs.signalfx.com/en/latest/integrations/agent/smart-agent-quickstart.html).
+For other installation options, including bulk deployments, see the Advanced Installation in [Advanced Configuration Options](https://docs.signalfx.com/en/latest/integrations/agent/advanced-config-options.html).

 ### __Get started with Smart Agent using the 3 steps below.__

-_Note: if you have previously configured another metric collection agent on your host such as Collectd you should uninstall or disable that agent before installing the SignalFx Smart Agent._
+_Note: if you have previously configured another metric collection agent on your host such as collectd, uninstall or disable that agent before installing the SignalFx Smart Agent._

 ### Step 1.
 Install SignalFx Smart Agent on Single Host